jroccal/knowledge_graphs/README.md

 # Create Knowledge Graphs from News Data

-Devolped as part of my contribution to the project from Omdena local chapter from Cameroon.
+Developed as part of my contribution to the project from Omdena local chapter from Cameroon.
 More information in https://github.com/OmdenaAI/cameroon-chapter-nlp-restore-peace